minijamigara/pushNotificationConcurrencyTestPlan/README.md

 Apache JMeter: Version 5.6.3 or later </br>
 Java: Version 8 or higher </br>
 JMeter Plugins: Install the Parallel Controller Plugin manually or via the JMeter Plugins Manager </br>
+Download the test data files and place them in the correct path </br>

 ## Installation
 Clone the repository: